samueleaton/cubbie/README.md

 ### Views

 Similar in purpose to SQL views, views allow you to store a function that you can call on at any moment.
+Its just some good ol' logic abstraction.

 Example (using lodash's `maxBy`)